Start with the source, not the export

 4. Reading order and tags

 Assistive technology reads a document in its tag order, which may not match what the eye sees on the page.
 Pull-quotes, sidebars, multi-column layouts, and floating images are the usual culprits.
+The relevant WCAG criteria are 1.3.2 Meaningful Sequence and 2.4.3 Focus Order.

 - Verify the reading order after export, particularly for designed layouts coming out of InDesign.